Bill Gates reads 50 books per year.

 Despite the book being written over 50 years ago, the tactics can still easily be applied in a modern marketing environment.

-This book covers all of his techniques, concepts, and ideas that he uses when writing copy himself.
+This book covers all of the techniques, concepts, and ideas that he uses when writing copy himself.

 Seth Godin is one of the greatest marketers to ever live, and I’ve always loved his approach to marketing: honesty.